-As discussed in Section 3.2, the grain size of hematite decreases as the Sn concentration increases from 6 to 32 mol%.
+As discussed in Sec.
+3.2, the grain size of hematite decreases as the Sn concentration increases from 6 to 32 mol%.
 Crystallographic defects, including grain boundaries, are known to form trap states for charge carriers.
 Especially for hematite, a material known for slow hole transport, grain boundaries have been demonstrated to cause carrier recombination [6].
-Additionally, films with high ALD cycle ratios of 1:10 and 1:5 show a significantly decreased optical absorbance in the visible range (Figure 6c).
-Therefore, we attribute the diminished PEC performance to both inferior crystallinity and a reduced absorbance with rising Sn concentration.
-As an outlook, it is also of interest to study the effect of dopants on the stability of hematite photoelectrodes by means of dissolution measurements [32, 33].
+Additionally, our oxide films with high SnO2/Fe2O3 ALD cycle ratios of 1:10 and 1:5 showed a significantly decreased optical absorbance of light in the visible range (Fig. 6a).
+Therefore, we attribute the diminished PEC performance to both inferior crystallinity and a reduced absorbance with rising Sn content.